 Many brands treat Google Ads like a standalone activity.
 They hire someone to “run ads” without connecting it to the larger brand narrative.
 That’s a missed opportunity.

-When your Google Ads campaign reflects the tone, message, and design of your website, social media, or even offline campaigns, customers feel continuity.
+When your Google Ads campaign aligns with the tone, message, and design of your website, social media, or even offline campaigns, customers experience continuity.
 They recognize your voice.
 They trust the transition from click to site.
 They’re more likely to act.

 If you’re promoting a seasonal message on Instagram, your search ads should reinforce that message.
 If you’re running a YouTube campaign, your Display Ads can guide viewers deeper into your product story.
 And if you’re publishing thought leadership on your blog, your paid search can help drive qualified eyes to it.